-Aeschynanthus radicans Rasta, the beautiful houseplant with curly green leaves and abundant red flowers peeking out of maroon calyx, is the best option for your indoor plant catalogue.
+Aeschynanthus radicans Rasta, the beautiful houseplant with curly green leaves and abundant red flowers peeking out of maroon calyx, is the best option for your indoor plant catalog.

-Curly leaves beautifully covering flower add splendid soothing feeling in your lounge.
+Curly leaves beautifully covering flowers add a splendid soothing feeling to your lounge.

 ‘Rasta’ does not need pampered conditions for growth.
-It is easy to grow plant requiring bright light but can thrive low light as well.
+It is easy to grow plants requiring bright light but can thrive low light as well.

 Light requirement: partial sun to shade